y101v/Quantity_Rules_By_User_Role/README.md

 2. **Frontend**:
     - When a user with a specific role views a product variation, the quantity input field will be adjusted based on the defined rules.

-## Customization

-### Enqueue Select2

-The theme enqueues the Select2 library for enhanced select box functionality in the admin panel.